 Press the "MON" button.
 The "BUSY" icon should appear on the LCD.
 If no signals are present, a hissing noise will indicate an empty channel.
-Press the "MON" button again to toggle the monitoring fucntion On and Off.
+Press again "MON" button to toggle the monitoring fucntion On and Off.

 Priority Channel

 To store a Priority Channel, Press and hold PRI button.
 The letters "PRI" will appear when the priority channel is set.
 The channel you selected as your Priority channel will then be automatically monitored during the Priority Scan.